helenahagman/bay-lake-winery/README.md

 ### About Page

 The following links on the about page is working as expected - links in navbar, footer links, shop now button, contact form.
-Customer Recommendations - is not working as expected, the message can be added by the user but it is not displayed on the site.
+Customer Recommendations - is working as expected, the message can be added by the user and it is displayed on the site.

 ### Shopping Cart